googleapis/release-please/docs/java-releases.md

 # Java Release Strategies

-The Java release strategies that are currently implemented are tailored towards the Java client libraries team.
+The Java release strategies that are currently implemented are tailored towards Google Cloud's Java client libraries team.

 To manage versions, we maintain a `versions.txt` manifest which keeps track of artifact versions.
 To mark versions in code which need to be replaced, we use